Mazharul180203/FileUpload/README.md

-# DiFile Upload with Express.js and Prisma
+# File Upload with Express.js and Prisma
 ##### This project demonstrates how to upload files using express-fileupload and store file paths in a MySQL database using Prisma ORM.
 The project includes a simple API for handling file uploads, saving the files on the server, and storing the file paths in a database.

 ###
 ###
 ##

 ## Features